Egypt holidays

 What should I pack?

 Unless you’re heading to Egypt in winter, you’ll need to pack for hot weather.
 You’ll need plenty of lightweight clothes, and don’t forget your sunglasses.
 Bring some suncream too, and make it a high factor (30 and above) because the UV rays are pretty intense here.
-Things can cool down a little in the evening during the winter months, so a light jacket is worth packing to protect yourself from any night time chills.
+Things can cool down a little in the evening during the winter months, so a light jacket is worth packing to protect yourself from any nighttime chills.

 Make sure you bring a pair of comfy walking shoes.
 They’ll come in handy if you’re planning on trekking through those ancient Egyptian archaeological ruins.
-And be prepared to cover up at any holy sites, long skirts and trousers are ideal!
+And be prepared to cover up at any holy sites - long skirts and trousers are ideal!

-Best hotels in Egypt
+More hotels in Egypt

 Discover the best destinations to visit in Egypt